Death at a Funeral (2007 film)

-Death at a Funeral is a 2007 black comedy film directed by Frank Oz.
-The screenplay by Dean Craig focuses on a family attempting to resolve a variety of problems when they attend the funeral of the patriarch.
+Death at a Funeral is a 2007 British comedy film directed by Frank Oz.
+This is the original version of Dean Craig’s screenplay, focusing on a family attempting to resolve a variety of problems when they attend the funeral of the patriarch.
+As of 2026, it remains the most recent feature film directed by Oz.

 Plot

 Daniel and his wife Jane live in England with his parents, while Daniel's younger brother Robert is a renowned novelist living in New York City.
 The story begins on the day of their father Edward's funeral.
 Robert arrives, having flown first class, but declines to help finance the funeral, leaving Daniel to cover all the expenses.
 As guests begin to arrive, Daniel struggles to complete a eulogy, even though everyone expects Robert will be the one to deliver it.

 Daniel's cousin Martha and her fiancé Simon are desperate to make a good impression on Martha's father Victor.
 Their hopes for doing so are dashed when Martha, hoping to calm Simon's nerves, gives him what she believes is Valium but is actually a hallucinogenic designer drug manufactured by her brother Troy, a pharmacy student.

 An American man named Peter introduces himself to Daniel, who is too busy to speak to him and suggests they talk later.
 The service begins and the hallucinating Simon, certain he sees the coffin moving, tips it over, causing the body to spill out onto the floor.
 During the ensuing chaos, Simon is told why he is acting as he is, so he panics and locks himself in the bathroom.
 Martha tries to persuade him to open the door while fending off the unwelcome advances of Justin, with whom she had a past one-night stand that she would like to forget.
 Simon climbs onto the roof naked and threatens to jump.